mvolkmann/blog/src/smalltalk.md

   an asterisk followed by the new package name.
   For example, I used "\*Volkmann".
 - Add new methods to the existing class in the new message category.
-- Open an "Installed Packages" window and select the new package.
+- Open an "Installed Packages" window and select the package.
+  An asterisk before the name indicates that it has unsaved changes.
 - Click the "Save" button.

 To define new classes and save them in your package: